Threadnaught/svd-and-esd/README.md

 WWFit(power_law xmin: 2.0464, alpha: 3.0199, sigma: 0.1523, data: 176)
 ```

-Beautiful.
 For more information on interpreting these alpha values, take a look at the references below.

 ### Further Reading: